hotrodorm/hotrod/hotrod-project/docs/docs-4/torcs-ctp/README.md

   </dependency>
 ```

-Torcs CTP automatically includes Torcs behind the scenes, so there's no need to include the Torcs dependency.
+Torcs CTP automatically includes Torcs behind the scenes, so there's no need to declare the Torcs dependency.
 Torcs in its own, also comes with auto-start configuration and there's no need to do anything to start it up apart
 from the dependency declaration above.
 To use Torcs CTP and Torcs, any Spring bean can declare an autowired properties, such as:

 ```java